Scott Bolzan

-Scott Louis Bolzan (born July 25, 1962) is a motivational speaker, author, entrepreneur, former NFL and USFL football player, and the founder and CEO of Legendary Jets in Tempe, Arizona.
-In December 2008, he incurred a brain injury which has left him with profound retrograde amnesia.
-Scott, along with Joan Bolzan and Caitlin Rother, have written a book titled My Life: Deleted, which was published by HarperCollins and was released on October 4, 2011.
-My Life: Deleted appeared on The New York Times Best Seller List on October 8 at #16 for ebooks non-fiction and #29 for combined hardcover and ebooks non-fiction.
+Scott Louis Bolzan (born July 25, 1962) is an American author, entrepreneur, and former NFL and USFL football player.
+In December 2008, he incurred a brain injury which he claims has left him with profound retrograde amnesia.
+Scott, along with Joan Bolzan and Caitlin Rother, has written a book titled My Life: Deleted, which was published by HarperCollins on October 4, 2011.

-Early life
+Early life and football career

-Scott Bolzan was born to Louis and Alice Bolzan in 1962.
-He grew up in Chicago, Illinois, where he attended Northern Illinois University from 1980 to 1984 on a full athletic scholarship.
-It was there that he met his wife, Joan, whom he married in 1984.
+Scott Bolzan attended Northern Illinois University from 1980 to 1984 on a full athletic scholarship; there, he played football for the Northern Illinois Huskies.

-Football career

-In college, Bolzan played football for the Northern Illinois Huskies.
-After graduating, he went on to play professionally, though his career lasted only two years.

 Bolzan was drafted in May 1984 by the New England Patriots in the 9th round.
 He was waived by the Patriots in August of that year.
 He went on to play for the Memphis Showboats in the USFL in 1985.

-Bolzan was then picked up by the Cleveland Browns in May 1985 and later waived in September 1985.
+Afterwards, Bolzan was picked up by the Cleveland Browns in May 1985 and later waived in September 1985.
 He was re-signed later in the month and cut in October.
 Bolzan was signed by the Browns again in May 1986.
 He was injured in August 1986 and retired soon after.

 Entrepreneurship

 After his football career ended due to an injury, Bolzan entered the financial services field where he owned his own financial planning firm specializing in insurance and investments.
-After moving to Arizona in 1993, he took up aviation, and later developed West Jet Aircraft (no relation to WestJet Express or to Canadian airline Westjet Airlines Ltd.) as a charter company specializing in the charter of Lear Jets and King Airs in the Scottsdale area of Arizona.
-West Jet grew to become the Number 1 Charter Operator in Arizona according to Arizona Ranking Magazine in 2007.
-He sold West Jet aircraft in February 2008 and opened the doors of Legendary Jets shortly after, where he is the CEO/Founder specializing in private jet management.
+After moving to Arizona in 1993, he took up aviation, and later developed West Jet Aircraft (no relation to WestJet Express or to Canadian airline WestJet) as a charter company specializing in the charter of Lear Jets and King Airs in the Scottsdale area of Arizona.
+He sold West Jet aircraft in February 2008 and founded another company named Legendary Jets shortly thereafter.